Parmeet2006/Parmeet2006.github.io/README.md

 The main things which I learned are as follows:

-Formulas and Functions
+_Formulas and Functions_

-Advanced Formulas: Explored advanced Excel formulas such as VLOOKUP, INDEX, MATCH, and SUMIF to efficiently retrieve and manipulate data within worksheets.
+_Advanced Formulas_: Explored advanced Excel formulas such as VLOOKUP, INDEX, MATCH, and SUMIF to efficiently retrieve and manipulate data within worksheets.

-Array Formulas: Mastered array formulas to perform complex calculations involving multiple cells or ranges simultaneously, enhancing data processing capabilities.
+_Array Formulas_: Mastered array formulas to perform complex calculations involving multiple cells or ranges simultaneously, enhancing data processing capabilities.
 Data Analysis

-PivotTables and PivotCharts: Utilized PivotTables to summarize and analyze large datasets quickly.
+_PivotTables and PivotCharts_: Utilized PivotTables to summarize and analyze large datasets quickly.
 Created PivotCharts to visually represent summarized data for insightful decision-making.

-Data Management Techniques: Employed filters, sorting, and conditional formatting techniques to organize and highlight data trends effectively within Excel worksheets.
+_Data Management Techniques_: Employed filters, sorting, and conditional formatting techniques to organize and highlight data trends effectively within Excel worksheets.

-Data Visualization
+_Data Visualization_

-Chart Creation: Developed proficiency in creating and customizing various chart types to visualize data trends and comparisons clearly.
+_Chart Creation_: Developed proficiency in creating and customizing various chart types to visualize data trends and comparisons clearly.

-Bar Charts: Used to compare quantities or values across categories.
+_Bar Charts_: Used to compare quantities or values across categories.

-Line Charts: Ideal for showing trends over time or continuous data series.
+_Line Charts_: Ideal for showing trends over time or continuous data series.

-Pie Charts: Used to show parts of a whole, where each slice represents a proportion of the total.
+_Pie Charts_: Used to show parts of a whole, where each slice represents a proportion of the total.

-Scatter Plots: Used to display relationships or correlations between two sets of data points.
+_Scatter Plots_: Used to display relationships or correlations between two sets of data points.

-Histograms: Used to visualize distribution of data within a dataset, showing frequency distribution of numerical data.
+_Histograms_: Used to visualize distribution of data within a dataset, showing frequency distribution of numerical data.